datboyblu3/HackTheBox_Studies/HTB Academy/2) Network Enumeration with Nmap/Bypass Security Measures.md

 ## Detecting IDS/IPS

-To determine if an IDS/IPS is present on the network is to scan from a single host (VPS).
-IF the host is blocked and cannot reach out to the target network, the admin has taken security measures.
+One way to determine if an IDS/IPS is present on the network is to scan from a single host (VPS).
+If the host is blocked and cannot reach out to the target network, the admin has taken security measures.

 ### Decoys